 This compression can be caused by a herniated disc, degenerative disc disease, or spinal stenosis.

-Knee pain due to your back can get worst if you continue to brush off the symptoms and avoid getting professional help.
+Knee pain in your back can get worse if you continue to brush off the symptoms and avoid getting professional help.
 In this section. we’ll explore the treatment options you should consider.

 Physical therapy can help to stretch and strengthen the muscles in the back, which can provide relief from pain and improve mobility in your daily activities.
 A physical therapist will help improve your body’s range of motion and reduce inflammation.